stapm-platform/hseclean/README.md

 `hseclean` contains separate functions for reading the survey data for each year, e.g. `read_SHeS_2008()`.

-### Processing sociodemographic variables
+### Processing socioeconomic, demographic and health variables

-There are separate functions to process each socioeconomic variables.
+There are separate functions that focus on processing a different theme of socioeconomic, demographic and health variables.
 See `vignette("covariate_data")`.

 ``` r
 temp <- read_2017(root = root_dir) %>%